 I do not offer extra credit opportunities, but I do offer retakes on most formative assessments.
-If you do poorly on a quiz or assessment, check with me to find out whether you can do a retake.
 Typically I require students to meet with me twice in order to earn the extra points: once to study what they did not understand and once to retake the assessment.
 I then replace the original grade with the retake.
-If a student has missed any homework assignments, they will be required to do it prior to the retake meeting.
+If a student has missed any homework assignments, they will be expected to complete the missing assignments prior to the retake meeting.